 Norwegian Spirit cruise ship accidents, incidents and law news reports relate to a passenger vessel with IMO number 9141065, owned by the Norwegian Cruise Line Holdings company.
-Among the unfortunate events at sea are fires, collisions, Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), shore excursion incidents, machinery malfunctions.
+Among the unfortunate events at sea are fires, collisions, Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), drug smuggling, shore excursion incidents, machinery malfunctions.

 Here you can also track Norwegian Spirit position at sea.using the AIS live ships tracker of VesselFinder.
 The 75,400-ton 2000-passenger NCL cruise ship Spirit was built in 1998 by the Meyer Werft shipbuilding company in Germany.